jlarmstrongiv/astro-i18n-aut/README.md

 - Configured redirects do not support route transitions like `'/article': '/blog/[...slug]'`, only `'/blog/[...slug]': '/articles/[...slug]'`
 - The `injectRoute` method cannot inject an `entryPoint` that is already being used in the build command

 We duplicate the `src/pages` folder and use `injectRoute` as a workaround.
-You can safely delete any `src/astro_tmp_pages_LOCALE` folders, but that will be automatically cleaned on every started and completed build.
+You can safely delete any `src/astro_tmp_pages_LOCALE` folders, but those will be automatically cleaned on every started and completed build.